 He was part of our life many thousands of miles away in both London, then Scotland, because my aunt wrote to him for years, even after his sentence was commuted to life imprisonment following a Supreme Court ruling.
 She, like many others, was a volunteer writer for Human Writes, a UK-based charity that links American Death Row prisoners with correspondents — or “writers” in the charity’s parlance — from across the pond.
 For almost 20 years, the charity has have worked towards the same, unwavering goal: an offer of friendship to those living within a particularly inhuman method of incarceration.

 Human Writes is not unique, nor is it the first British organization of its kind.
 The civil-rights charity LifeLines formed in 1988 after its founder, Jan Arriens, found himself intensely moved by the BBC Documentary 14 Days In May, which charts the aftermath of one young man’s execution in Mississippi.
-In 2000, controversy erupted when Sue Fenwick, a senior member of LifeLines, married her pen pal, Bobby “Tenessee” Lusk, which caused a schism in the small world of prison writing.
-Fenwick joined Human Writes soon after and remains a key figure in its work to this day.
+In 2000, Sue Fenwick, a senior member of LifeLines, left to found Human Writes and remains a key figure in their work to this day.
 The charity is entirely self-funded, with membership fees covering its essential operating costs, while all of the key office holders are volunteers, including the “state coordinators” who act as the liaison between Human Writes and each U.S. state with the death penalty.
 They are also the main point of contact for writers in the UK, there to provide support to both sides of the pen-pal relationship.

 My aunt had seen Human Writes advertised in The Spectator magazine, she recalled when we spoke about Gene over the phone.
 It’s been a while since she thought of him, she later told me.
 “I corresponded with him regularly for several years and sent him money at Christmas time.
 I rattled on a lot about our life, and he enjoyed stories of your teenage experiences — a bit different from his, I think.
 He was still a very young man when we were exchanging letters and quite frightened at times.
 I remember he was frightened about leaving the Polunsky Unit — Death Row — for the main body of the prison, and that he told me about being insulted by some of the guards when the Supreme Court ruled that his execution was off.”